linkedin/rest.li/docs/unstructured.md

 Content: <<< binary data of the PDF report >>>
 ```

-Currently, Rest.li client doesn’t have support for unstructured data resource.
+Currently, the Rest.li client doesn’t have support for unstructured data resource.
 Request builders aren’t generated for unstructured data resources.

 ## Recap
 As you can see, serving unstructured data in Rest.li is very easy.
-Defining a resource for unstructured data is similar to how you define a regular Rest.li resource for Records, except that, instead of returning records, you respond with writing the data to an OutputStream.
+Defining a resource for unstructured data is similar to how you define a regular Rest.li resource for Records with one exception.
+Instead of returning records, you respond with writing the data to an OutputStream.

-You can learn more about unstructured data support in [Rest.li User Guide](rest.li/user_guide/restli_server).
+You can learn more about unstructured data support in [Rest.li User Guide](/rest.li/user_guide/restli_server).